 - inflammation inside the upper eyelid and lymphoid follicles (lumps caused by an immune system reaction)

 - scarring and distortion of the upper eyelid develops over time from repeated episodes of reinfection

-- eyelashes develop later that turn into the upper lid and then rub on the cornea
+- development of eyelashes that turn into the upper lid and then rub on the cornea

 - abnormal growth of corneal blood vessels